What Is Lucentis?

 What Are the Risks of Lucentis Treatment?

 Every treatment can have side effects.
 It is important to understand the benefits and risks of any treatment you might have.
-Lucentis may cause these problems:
+Any eye injection, including Lucentis, may cause these problems:

 - eye infection